Birth injuries to the mother claims

 If you have suffered a birth injury during childbirth, our specialist team of medical negligence solicitors can help you recover the compensation you and your family deserve, Call us today or start your claim online and we will call you back.

 You can speak to any member of our medical negligence compensation team.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors